Planck 2015 results. XXI. The integrated Sachs-Wolfe effect

 \subsection{Results on the ISW-lensing bispectrum}

-The \Planck\ 2013 results \cite{planck2013-p14,planck2013-p12,planck2013-p09a} showed for the first time evidence of the lensing-ISW CMB bispectrum by using the \Planck\ 2013 temperature-only data release.
-The lensing-ISW non-Gaussian signal is an extremely interesting independent and direct probe of the influence of dark energy on the evolution of structure in the Universe, which only relies on CMB data.
+The \Planck\ 2013 results~\citep{planck2013-p14,planck2013-p12,planck2013-p09a} showed for the first time evidence of the lensing-ISW CMB bispectrum by using the \Planck\ 2013 temperature-only data release.
+The lensing-ISW non-Gaussian signal is an independent and direct probe of the influence of dark energy on the evolution of structure in the Universe, which only relies on CMB data.

 The lensing potential $\phi$ and the CMB temperature $T$ are correlated, since it is the same gravitational matter distribution at redshifts less than about 2 that leads to both the gravitational lensing of the CMB and the ISW effect.
-Moreover, since the gravitational lensing leads to changes in the small-scale power of the CMB, and the ISW effect affects the large-scale CMB temperature, we get a non-zero lensing-ISW bispectrum of a predominantly squeezed shape, correlating one large scale with two much smaller scales \citep[see e.g.,][]{Goldberg1999, Seljak1999, Hu2000, Hu2002b, Verde2002, Giovi2003, Okamoto2003, Giovi2005a, Lewis2006, Serra2008, Mangilli2009a, Hanson2009a, Hanson2010, Smith2011, Lewis2011}.
+Moreover, since the gravitational lensing leads to changes in the small-scale power of the CMB, and the ISW effect affects the large-scale CMB temperature, we obtain a non-zero lensing-ISW bispectrum of a predominantly squeezed shape, correlating one large scale with two much smaller scales \citep[see, e.g.,][]{Goldberg1999, Seljak1999, Hu2000, Hu2002b, Verde2002, Giovi2003, Okamoto2003, Giovi2005a, Lewis2006, Serra2008, Mangilli2009a, Hanson2009a, Hanson2010, Smith2011, Lewis2011}.

-The 2015 release offers us the possibility of including the polarization in the estimation of the ISW-lensing bispectrum.
-As shown in \cite{Cooray2006}, the direct ISW-lensing correlation in E-polarization due to re-scattering of the temperature quadrupole generated by the ISW effect is negligible.
-However, as explained in \cite{Lewis2011}, there is an important correlation between the lensing potential and the large-scale E-polarization generated by scattering at reionization.
-Because the lensing potential is highly correlated to the ISW signal, this does in the end also lead to a non-zero ISW-lensing bispectrum in polarization.
-Although the effective high-pass filtering of the polarization data reduces this cross-correlation somewhat, it is in principle still detectable.
-Explicit expressions of the ISW-lensing bispectrum template can be found in \cite{planck2014-a19}.
+The 2015 \Planck\ release offers us the possibility of including polarization in the estimation of the ISW-lensing bispectrum.
+As shown in \cite{Cooray2006}, the direct ISW-lensing correlation in $E$ polarization due to re-scattering of the temperature quadrupole generated by the ISW effect is negligible.
+However, as explained in \cite{Lewis2011}, there is an important correlation between the lensing potential and the large-scale $E$ polarization generated by scattering at reionization.
+Because the lensing potential is highly correlated with the ISW signal, this does in the end also lead to a non-zero ISW-lensing bispectrum in polarization.
+Although the current high-pass filtering of the polarization data reduces this cross-correlation somewhat, it is in principle still detectable.
+Explicit expressions for the ISW-lensing bispectrum template can be found in \cite{planck2014-a19}.